 I am a non-UK citizen, but am currently resident in the UK for university education, am I eligible?

-No, only UK citizens are eligible for a Thouron Award.
+No, only UK citizens are eligible for a Thouron Award to study at Penn.

 I graduated from my undergraduate degree from a university outside of the UK, but am a UK citizen, am I eligible?